Levi-Huynh/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. built in middleware, custom and third party middleware
 - [ ] Describe Middleware?
+     Array of functions that get executed in the order they are introduced into the server code (emphasis on order Lol)
 - [ ] Describe a Resource?
+    REST architecture treats every content as a resource (can be files, html pages, images, dyanamic data).
+REST server provides access to resources and REST client acccesses and modifies resources.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? status code, success or fail message

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? middleware sub routers

 ## Project Setup